 Mimsy: When I met you, I had just ended a six-year vanilla relationship a few months before and had been on what one of my friends jokingly called the “fuck tour.”
 After some tantalizing experiences with kinky guys, the tour came to a screeching halt because I contracted genital HSV-1 and experienced an absolutely horrendous outbreak that left me gun-shy and nervous.

-“What are ways to perform oral sex while remaining the
+“What are ways to perform oral sex in BDSM while remaining the

 “People I know say that giving a female oral is an inherently